How To Become a Call Center Agent in the Philippines: An Ultimate Guide

 - Technical Support Representatives – These agents are in charge of addressing the queries and concerns of customers and clients about a product or service’s technical aspect.

-3. The Training Process.
+3. The Training Process

 After getting hired, recruits will start training in a classroom setting.
 This is where you’ll learn the basics of the job through lessons on how to provide customer support and the different tasks that come with being a call center agent.

 b.
-Nesting period.
+Nesting Period

 During the nesting period, recruits will get to experience handling calls and applying what they’ve learned during the first phase of training.
-This is actually when most recruits give up since it can be overwhelming especially for those with zero call center experience.
+This is actually when most recruits give up since it can be overwhelming, especially for those with zero call center experience.

 It’s the transition stage during which you’ll get to listen to live calls at first before you handle the calls yourself.
 This is the best time to ask all the questions that you can think of.
 Observe and learn as much as you can during this period so you’ll be fully prepared on your actual first day at the job.

-How to Be a Call Center Agent in the Philippines: 7 Steps.
+How To Be a Call Center Agent in the Philippines: 7 Steps

 Since the basic requirement of being a call center agent is to speak the English language well, the first and most important thing to do is work on your English speaking skills.

 However, English isn’t the only language used in call centers.
-There are BPO companies who also hire people who are fluent in Mandarin, Nihonggo, and other languages.
+There are BPO companies that also hire people who are fluent in Mandarin, Nihonggo, and other languages.
 If you’re fluent in one of those languages, then you have a lot of options when choosing a company you’ll apply to.

 Whatever language you choose, work on improving your skills by watching video tutorials, reading grammar books, and learning the correct pronunciation of words from online dictionaries.
 Once you feel like you’re ready to try your luck and apply as a call center agent, you can take various online quizzes and tests to find out how much you have improved.

-2. Prepare your resume.
+2. Prepare Your Resume

 Before you apply, make sure that you have a well-written resume, especially if you don’t have any work experience yet.
 Here are the critical parts of a resume and some tips to write them well:

 a.
-Heading and Personal Details.
+Heading and Personal Details

-For your heading which is the first part of the resume, it’s important to keep it short and simple.
+For your heading, which is the first part of the resume, it’s important to keep it short and simple.
 You only need to include the following details:

 - Full name